 Indeed, people think of the ocean as a vast empty space but Ian’s work depicts otherwise.

 Yeah, now people are starting to think about the ocean – people are talking about fishing rights and that.
 Also, global warming is becoming something we are all hearing about now – the sweet water melting away from the glaciers is causing the natural water circulation to stop.
 When this new water type combines with the salt water, it has a terrible effect on the ocean.
 We are moving into dangerous territory.
 I don’t know what the news is telling everyone, but I read a lot and it’s serious.
 The problem is rooted in the big companies and governments.
 What can we do?

-How do you and Adrian work, I presume you got sent lots of files from Ian – what was the process like in your composition of ‘Swan Song’?
+How do you and Adrian work – what was the process like in your composition of ‘Swan Song’?

 Adrian lives in Berlin and I live is Salzburg.
 Usually we meet up to produce songs but on this particular track I started with some chord progressions and sent them over to Adrian who continued.
 I had a friend come over from Vienna, he is a composer and does film scores, Johannes Zinkler – and he helped with it.
 We would send it back and forth, with Adrian later adding some sounds from Ian’s archive in the intro.
 That’s how it went.

 Has your music making always been at distance or have you and Adrian made the bulk of your stuff together in studios?

 We were working with a management company in London and the music we have been releasing in the last two or three years was all old music we didn’t release under our major label deal.
 They wanted to sell music but all we wanted to do was make music, and did – keeping all the stuff we created to release after the deal expired.
 We often worked together in Strongroom Studios London and we also had a mixing room in Berlin.
 It’s 50/50 between recording in a room together and not.